mfarrukh14/FoxNest/installers/windows/README.md

 This directory contains the files needed to create and install FoxNest on Windows systems.

+## 🎉 New in Version 1.0.0

+**Git-like Storage Optimizations:**
+- ✅ Zlib compression for all objects (~50% size reduction)
+- ✅ Subdirectory structure for better performance
+- ✅ Pack files for efficient storage
+- ✅ New `fox gc` command for garbage collection
+- ✅ Delta encoding infrastructure ready

+See `OPTIMIZATION.md` in the root directory for details.

 ## Prerequisites

 - Windows 10 or later